Kvilt1/sdawdj/fixed_solutions_final.md

 #### Final Answer
-The average force exerted by the racket on the shuttlecock during the smash is approximately $ 428.25 \, \text{N}$.
+The average force exerted by the racket on the shuttlecock during the smash is approximately$ 428.25 \, \text{N}$.

 ---